Create a Clickable Logo and Banner for Your Blog

 How to Do It: For the purposes of this tutorial I am not going to teach you how to create images.
 That is another matter and there are literally hundreds of great tutorials out there that will show you how to do that.

-Ok, now assuming that you already have your graphics ready, I will now show you how to it into your template.
-Of course I can’t possibly write a tutorial for all of the out there, so this post will show how to it into your New blog.
+Ok, now assuming that you already have your graphics ready, I will now show you how to code it into your template.
+Of course I can’t possibly write a tutorial for all of the blog platforms out there, so this post will show how to code it into your New Blogger blog.

 So let’s get on with it shall we.
 First off, before making any changes save a copy of your template onto your hard drive.
 You will also have to decide if you want to use a background colour or graphic for your banner.
 In my case I’m using a graphic.